 Another song from the album that bad been previously been released as a single.
 This song is literally a combination of some of the UK’s BEST grime MC’S. This is one of those songs that would be amazing to watch live.
 The song reminds me of the old battle raps/cyphers people used to do.
 The wordplay in this song from the MC’S is incredible, there are too many bars to even pin point.

 Another one of my favourite songs on the album and the perfect outro to a wonderful and memorable album.
 The song for me is aimed at everyone.
 It’s aimed at the ignorant people that believe that some Black men enjoy crime; “If you think niggas just love these drugs and crime“.
-It is also aimed at those black men that are getting money and doing good things; “Get your paper but you don’t get complacent, If we don’t hold each other down, we won’t make it”.
+It is also aimed at those black men that are getting money to never forget to give back; “Get your paper but you don’t get complacent, If we don’t hold each other down, we won’t make it”.
 This serves as a reminder that we are all in this together.